martazarantonello/RDM_analysis/README.md

 # Reconstruction of Rail Incidents & Delay Propagation in UK

-This toolkit integrates train schedules, incident and delay records, and passenger loading data from the UK’s [Rail Data Marketplace](https://raildata.org.uk/) to link together key variables of day-to-day rail operations.
+This toolkit integrates train schedules, incident and delay records from the UK’s [Rail Data Marketplace](https://raildata.org.uk/) to link together key variables of day-to-day rail operations.
 Our goal is to build a unified dataset that connects **system-level performance** (network-wide delays and cancellations) with **component-level events** (locations and durations of initial incidents, train movements, delay occurrences at stations, and passenger crowding).

 This is one of the first efforts to generate a comprehensive dataset suitable for **validation of system-level rail models**, addressing a long-standing gap in **data availability for systems engineering**.
+Moving forward, expanding this work will require the integration of broader and more diverse data sources to capture the full complexity of rail-system behaviour.
+Future research should therefore focus on combining complementary datasets, improving data coverage and granularity, and exploring new forms of data that can enrich system-level understanding.
+Such efforts will help establish a more holistic and robust foundation for modelling, analysis, and decision-support across the rail domain.

 ## What this toolkit invites innovation in